hNao17/product-classification/data/product/README.md

 ### Test
 A separate test set is used to evaluate the trained product classifier.
 This test set consists of 110 evenly-distributed images from 11 classes not seen during training.

-The classes used in the test set are shown below:
+An overview of the test set's classes is shown below:

 |Class Number| Product Name|
 |------------|-------------|